Heer and Luftwaffe Signals School: History

 From 1935 to 1937 there was also the air intelligence teaching and testing section at the site, which was then moved to Köthen.
-Also in the general Maercker Barracks, the Flak Regiment 33 was stationed in the 2nd Flak division.
+Also in the general Maercker Barracks, the Flak Regiment 33 was stationed in the 2nd Flak Division.

 The first commander of the school was Generalmajor Ernst Sachs from 1934 to 1936.

-In April 1945, Halle was largely undamaged by combat by the 104th Infantry Division of the 9th U.S. Army and took over the school and barracks of this as well as parts of the 7th U.S. Tank Division.
+In April 1945, Halle was largely undamaged by combat, the 104th Infantry Division of the 9th U.S. Army took over the school and barracks.
+Parts of the 7th U.S. Tank Division were also stationed.

 From about July 1945, the Soviet 8th Guard Army took over the barracks, as an occupying force.
 Halle was headquarters and site of the 27th Guards Motor Rifle Division.
 Up to 9,000 soldiers were stationed on the entire site.
 From the mid-1960s, in the western area was mobile missile technical base, number: 38673 Nuclear warheads for the 2K6 Luna and OTR-21 Tochka warheads were stored and transported to and from the site.
 For more than 20 years, nuclear weapons were probably stored in Halle.
 Sometime between 1989 and no later than 1991, the warheads were removed from the soil roofed bunkers, back to the Soviet Union.

 After the German reunification, the Soviet troops withdrew from Halle in July 1991, as a result of the Two Plus Four Treaty.
 In 1994, the city of Halle and the state of Saxony-Anhalt acquired the location from the federal capital, Magdeburg.
 From 1995, after the refurbishment of the partially polluted site in the area of the barracks, parts of the new residential area were built around Heath-Süd.
 The listed buildings of the former Intelligence school were also refurbished and are now supported by various departments of the Martin Luther University of Halle-Wittenberg as well as for numerous university and non-university research institutions at the vineyard Campus.